-How do I run DietPi-Software and install optimised software ?
+How do I run DietPi-Software and install optimised software items?

-To install any of the DietPi optimised software listed below run from the command line:
+To install any of the DietPi optimised software items listed below run from the command line:

-Choose Software Optimised and select one or more items.
-Finally click on
+Choose Browse Software and select one or more items.
+Finally select

-To see all the DietPi configurations options, review DietPi Tools section.
+To see all the DietPi configurations options, review the DietPi Tools section.

 Let’s Encrypt is a free SSL certificate provider.
 Certbot is the official client to apply Let’s Encrypt SSL certificates to your webserver.
 This will allow you to have